nicklockwood/FXForms/README.md

     static NSString *const FXFormFieldType = @"type";

 This is the field type, which is used to decide how the field will be displayed in the table.
-The type is used to determine which type of cell to use to represent the field, but it may also be used to configure the cell.
+The type is used to determine which type of cell to use to represent the field, but it may also be used to configure the cell (a single cell class may support multiple field types).
 The type is automatically inferred from the field property declaration, but can be overridden.
 Supported types are listed under Form field types below, however you can supply any string as the type and implement a custom form cell to display and/or edit it.

     static NSString *const FXFormFieldCell = @"cell";